datanav/docs/technical/tripletex-powerofficego.rst

 Tripletex Customer person to Powerofficego Customers person
 -----------------------------------------------------------
-removed person customers for now until that pattern is resolved, it  will be synchronized with a Powerofficego Customers person.
+Every Tripletex Customer person will be synchronized with a Powerofficego Customers person.

 If a matching Powerofficego Customers person already exists, the Tripletex Customer person will be merged with the existing one.
 If no matching Powerofficego Customers person is found, a new Powerofficego Customers person will be created.